aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 #### AL2

 On AL2, Karpenter automatically configures the disks through an additional boostrap argument (`--local-disks raid0`).
 The device name is `/dev/md/0` and its mount point is `/mnt/k8s-disks/0`.
 You should ensure any additional disk setup does not interfere with these.

+#### AL2023

+On AL2023, Karpenter automatically configures the disks via the generated `NodeConfig` object.
+Like AL2, the device name is `/dev/md/0` and its mount point is `/mnt/k8s-disks/0`.
+You should ensure any additional disk setup does not interfere with these.

 #### Others